 Here we go…

-Exploring New Zealand’s North Island
+Exploring New Zealand’s 12 North Island regions

 Most visitors use Auckland just for the airport, but New Zealand’s largest city has a lot more to offer than that!